-Why not just make a huge batch?
+Why not just make a large batch?
 Well, there are plenty of recipes for a big batch of pumpkin cookies.
 In fact I’ve got a recipe for cake-y, thick, bakery style pumpkin cookies and a recipe for not-cake-y pumpkin cookies.
 I’ve even got a recipe that requires only 4 ingredients to make pumpkin cookies with a cake mix.
 And those are the ideal recipes to make when you want to share with a crowd.

-I will warn you though, these cookies are dangerously addictive.
+I will warn you though: these cookies are dangerously addictive.
 They might turn into an addiction that doesn’t actually end up limiting your cookie intake.
 Because if you make them every single day…well… #portioncontrolfail

-- Whisk together wet ingredients: the brown sugar, white sugar, vanilla extract, vegetable oil, 1 large egg yolk, and pumpkin puree all get whisked together with a fork.
+- Whisk together wet ingredients: The brown sugar, white sugar, vanilla extract, vegetable oil, 1 large egg yolk, and pumpkin puree all get whisked together with a fork.

-- Bake: bake the cookies 8-10 minutes, remove from the oven, and allow to cool.
+- Bake: Bake the cookies 8-10 minutes, remove from the oven, and allow to cool.

 How to use leftover pumpkin: